 Any ancillary services will have their own independent report.

-The home may not meet many generally-accepted current building standards.
+The home may not meet many generally-accepted current building standards and/or local codes.
 Older homes are inspected within the context of the time period in which they were built, taking into account the generally-accepted building practices of that time period.
-The Inspection Report will comment on unsafe conditions, but problems will be described as defects at the Inspectors discretion.
-Homes are not required to be constantly upgraded to comply with newly-enacted building codes but are only required to comply with building codes or generally-accepted standards which existed at the time of original construction.
+The inspection report may comment on unsafe conditions, but problems will be described as defects at the Inspectors discretion.
+Homes are not required to be constantly upgraded to comply with newly-enacted building standards/codes but are only required to comply with building codes or generally-accepted standards which existed at the time of original construction.
 An exception may exist when a home is remodeled, depending on the scope of work.
-New work must usually comply with building codes in effect at the time in which the remodel work is performed.

 All references to orientation through out the report are as if viewing the home from the front, street side unless another reference point is stated.